Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Discussion

 \subsection{Possible extensions}

-\EMS{We note that the proposed algorithm can serve as the basis for more even advanced solutions.
+We note that the proposed algorithm can serve as the basis for more even advanced solutions.
 In particular, while we have deliberately focused on the more challenging in-band control scenario only, we anticipate that our approach can also be used in networks which combine both in-band and out-of-band control, e.g., depending on the network sub-regions.
-Another possible extension can consider the use of a self-stabilizing reconfigurable replicated state machine~\cite{DBLP:journals/jcss/DolevGMS18,DBLP:conf/cscml/DolevGMS18,DBLP:conf/netys/DolevGMS17} for coordinating the actions of the different controllers, similar to ONOS~\cite{DBLP:conf/sigcomm/BerdeGHHKKLORSP14}.}
+Another possible extension can consider the use of a self-stabilizing reconfigurable replicated state machine~\cite{DBLP:journals/jcss/DolevGMS18,DBLP:conf/cscml/DolevGMS18,DBLP:conf/netys/DolevGMS17} for coordinating the actions of the different controllers, similar to ONOS~\cite{DBLP:conf/sigcomm/BerdeGHHKKLORSP14}.

+\ems{This work showed how to construct a distributed control plane by connecting every controller to any node in the network.
+That is, the algorithm defines rules for forwarding control packets between every controller and every node.
+Note that, once the proposed distributed control plane is up and running, the controllers can collectively define rules for forwarding data packets.} This, for example, can be built using self-stabilizing (Byzantine fault-tolerant) consensus and state-machine replication~\cite{DBLP:conf/netys/DolevLS13,DBLP:conf/edcc/LundstromRS21,DBLP:conf/icdcn/LundstromRS21,DBLP:journals/corr/abs-2201-12880,DBLP:conf/netys/LundstromRS20}.

-~\\ \textbf{Acknowledgments.~~} Part of this research was supported by the Danish Villum Fonden blokstipendier project \emph{Reliable Computer Networks (ReNet)}.
-This research is (in part) supported by European Union's Horizon 2020 research and innovation programme under the ENDEAVOUR project (grant agreement 644960).
-We are grateful to Michael Tran\EMS{, Ivan Tannerud and Anton Lundgren} for developing the prototype and for the many discussions.
+~\\ \textbf{Acknowledgments.~~} Part of this research was supported by Vienna Science and Technology Fund (WWTF) project, Fast and Quantitative What-if Analysis for Dependable Communication Networks (WHATIF), ICT19-045, 2020-2024.
+We are grateful to Michael Tran, Ivan Tannerud and Anton Lundgren for developing the prototype.
 We are also thankful to Emelie Ekenstedt for helping to improve the presentation.
+Last but not least, we also thank the anonymous reviewers whose comments greatly helped to improve the presentation of the paper.